Confessionalism (politics): Governmental structure

-Although it was meant to be a temporary solution "until such time as the Chamber enacts new electoral laws on a non-confessional basis", more than eighty years later, confessionalism remains the system of government implemented in Lebanon.
+Although the system was meant to be a temporary solution "until such time as the Chamber enacts new electoral laws on a non-confessional basis", more than 80 years later, it remains the system of government.
 All posts in government and seats in the legislature are apportioned amongst different religious groups according to a political agreement, as the relative demographic weight of those groups is unknown.
 The constitution of 1926, amended after the Taif Agreement of 1990 and the Doha agreement of 2008 specified that there should be 54 Christian deputies and 54 Muslim deputies, even though in practice there are 64 deputies each.
 In addition, within those two groups, seats should be shared according to the demographic weight of each community.